top of page

 Pricing: Why Two Similar Sapphires Can Be Thousands Apart

 Example: Two 3-carat stones may differ in value by several thousand dollars.
-Many visitors focus on size first, but experienced collectors prioritise colour, life, and clarity.
+Experienced collectors prioritise colour, life and clarity over size.
 Understanding this hierarchy allows you to make smarter purchasing decisions.

 What Experienced Buyers Look For (That Most Visitors Miss)